-East Dunbartonshire council area has several places of interest including the Campsie Fells, West Highland Way and the Lillie Art Gallery.
-The Council area is comprised of an mixture of urban and rural areas including those in and around Bearsden, Bishopbriggs, Kirkintilloch, Milngavie, Lenzie, Milton of Campsie, Lennoxtown, Torrance, Auchinairn and Twechar.
+With a increasing population of approximately 108,330, East Dunbartonshire is in the mid-range of Scottish local authorities and covers an area of 77 square miles.
+The Council area is comprised of an mixture of urban and rural areas including those in and around Bearsden, Bishopbriggs, Kirkintilloch, Milngavie, Lenzie, Milton of Campsie, Lennoxtown, Torrance and Twechar.
 Based on a range of indicators and a history of improving performance it is often cited as one of, if not the, best place to live in Scotland.